neon-mmd/websurfx/docs/developing.md

 nix develop
 ```

-> Alternatively, you can use `nix-direnv` to simplify entering into the `nix-shell` but the setup is beyond the scope here.
+> You can use `nix-direnv` to simplify entering into the `nix-shell`.
+Its setup is beyond the scope of this guide.
 Read more about it here: [nix-direnv](https://github.com/nix-community/nix-direnv)

-This will add `docker`, `cargo-watch`, and other dev environment essentials to your `nix-shell` so you don't have to install all of them imperatively.
+This will add `docker`, `cargo-watch`, and other dev environment essentials to your `nix-shell` so you don't have to install everything imperatively.

 After finishing the commands above, run the following command to setup the `pre-commit` checks: